shakil4014008/98.-Validate-Binary-Search-Tree/README.md

  * }
  */

- // Here min and max is replaced in the argument based on BST property public class Solution {
+ // Here min and max is replaced in the argument based on BST property and used polymorphism in calling function public class Solution {

     public bool IsValidBST(TreeNode root) {